pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/04-timeline.rst

         expected_repetitions=2,
     )

-Note that we have to tell ``while_loop`` how many repetitions we expect on average, so that it knows how much time to estimate for that part of the timeline.
+Note that we have to tell ``while_loop`` how many repetitions we expect on average, so that PsyNet can know how much time to estimate for that part of the timeline.

 For loop